Renwick-Tyryshkin-Lab/RNA-ML-Sample-Hierarchical-Classification/README.md

     <img src="https://github.com/Renwick-Lab/RNA-ML-Sample-Hierarchical-Classification/assets/57264991/c0ce8e7e-8a0b-4768-9f5e-85c8db870526" width="750">
 </div>

+## How to use this github page<a name="git-instructions"></a>
+* Download the `Supplementary Materials` directory.
+    * The `utility_functions` directory contains all custom functions required in this protocol.
+These functions are also found in the `Supplementary Materials` directory.
+    * The `Scripts` directory contains all MATLAB scripts used in this protocol.
+These scripts are also found in the `Supplementary Materials` directory.
+    * The `Example data` directory contains all example data described in the protocol text.
+These files are also found in the `Supplementary Materials` directory.
+* This folder contains the MATLAB scripts and functions required for this protocol.
+* `Supplementary Materials` also contains the example data used in the protocol.
+* Download _MFeaST_ from https://www.renwicklab.com/molecular-feast/.
+See [Software installation and directory set-up](#setup))
+* Follow the instructions in [Software installation and directory set-up](#setup) for setting up your MATLAB workspace and directories.
+* Follow the complete protocol text for how to run the MATLAB scripts, functions and apps for your data.

 ## Software installation and directory set-up<a name="setup"></a>
 Estimated time: 1 hour

 1. Install MATLAB (ver.
 R2020a or later).
 Follow web-accessible [download and installation instructions](https://www.mathworks.com/help/install/install-products.html).
-To learn more about the MATLAB development environment, see this video on [“Working in the Development Environment.”](https://www.mathworks.com/videos/working-in-the-development-environment-69021.html?s_tid=vid_pers_recs)
+To learn more about the MATLAB development environment, see this video on [“Working in the Development Environment.”](https://www.mathworks.com/videos/working-in-the-development-environment-69021.html?s_tid=vid_pers_recs) See the [MATLAB documentation](https://www.mathworks.com/help/matlab/getting-started-with-matlab.html) to learn more about getting started with MATLAB.

 **CRITICAL:** During installation, ensure the following toolboxes are selected for download: *Bioinformatics Toolbox*, *Statistics and Machine Learning Toolbox*, *Deep Learning Toolbox*, *Parallel Computing Toolbox*, and the *Optimization Toolbox*.
 To check if these toolboxes are installed in MATLAB, see [Troubleshooting 1](#t1).

 2. Download and install _MFeaST_ from: [https://www.renwicklab.com/molecular-feast/](https://www.renwicklab.com/molecular-feast/).
     a.
 Choose the one-step installation version.
 This ensures the MATLAB Runtime corresponding to the app version is also installed.
     b.
 Select your operating system and then click the “Add to cart” button.
 Click “View cart”.
     c.
 Click “Proceed to checkout”.
 Type in your contact information as requested and click “Submit”.
     d.
 Click the “Download” button.
     e.
 A pop-up will appear.
 Type in the username: mfeast, password: rankmolecules.
     f.
 Install _MFeaST_ as an “Administrator”.
-See [Troubleshooting 2](#t1) for errors during installation and Mac OS specific installation instructions.
+See [Troubleshooting 2](#t2) for errors during installation and Mac OS specific installation instructions.

+   **Note:** If you already have MATLAB installed, you may still need to install the one-step installation version of _MFeaST_.
+This version will install the MATLAB Runtime corresponding to the app, which may be different from your installed MATLAB software.

-3. Create a `utility_functions` directory to store utility functions (programming code).
+4. Create a `utility_functions` directory to store utility functions (programming code).
 These functions may be applied in other future projects.
 We recommend creating this directory within the `Documents/MATLAB` directory.

-4. Create a main project directory to store MATLAB scripts and functions for each project.
+5. Create a main project directory to store MATLAB scripts and functions for each project.
 For this example, we name this directory, `Neuroendocrine_neoplasms`.
 We create this directory under `Documents`; however, you may create this directory wherever you store your work.
     a.
 Within the main project directory, create a subdirectory, `results_data`.
 Throughout the protocol, new output files will be saved to the `results_data` directory.
     b.
 Within the main project directory, create a subdirectory, `project_data`.

-5. Download the required input, output, and MATLAB code (.m) files from the `Supplementary Materials` of this protocol.
+6. Download the required input, output, and MATLAB code (.m) files from the `Supplementary Materials` of this protocol.
     a.
 Place all input files into the `project_data` directory.
 These include the Supplementary Tables (.xlsx files) and MATLAB workspace variables (.mat files).
     b.
 Place all project specific .m files that contain “scripts” in their file name, into the `Neuroendocrine_neoplasms` main directory.
    c.
 Place all other .m files in the `utility_functions` directory.
 These files can be used for the current protocol and future projects.

-6. Open the MATLAB user interface and set the current working directory to `Neuroendocrine_neoplasms`.
+7. Open the MATLAB user interface and set the current working directory to `Neuroendocrine_neoplasms`.
 Select the _Open Folder_ button on the working directory toolbar (Figure 1A) and navigate to the `Neuroendocrine_neoplasms` directory in the pop-up window.

-7. Add the `utility_functions` directory to the MATLAB path.
+8. Add the `utility_functions` directory to the MATLAB path.
 Select the _Set Path_ button located in the _Environment_ section of the _Home_ tab (Figure 1B).
 In the pop-up window, click on _Add Folder_, navigate to the `utility_functions` directory and add it to the path.
 Similarly, add the `Neuroendocrine_neoplasms` directory to the path.

 <div align="center">
     <img src="https://github.com/Renwick-Lab/RNA-ML-Sample-Hierarchical-Classification/assets/57264991/a72d1ed1-726f-450f-932f-8b4072e31df4">